rigby200602/tripzy-frontend-test-LeDienThanhTung/README.md

 "component" are the name of the icon component in React Icon i mentioned before.
 Those others are for specific CSS rules for each icon based on the "component".
 ```
+Then i am using map() to handle that array, to render each object in the array.

 ## Learn More